Sole trader simplified expenses: when they save you money

 The catch: you cannot switch back easily

 Once you use simplified expenses for a vehicle, you must continue using simplified expenses for that vehicle for as long as you use it in your business.
 You cannot switch to actual costs partway through.
-This matters because capital allowances (particularly the Annual Investment Allowance) on a new van can give a much larger deduction in the first year than the mileage rate.
+This matters because capital allowances, particularly the Annual Investment Allowance, on a new van can give a much larger deduction in the first year than the mileage rate.
+Therefore, it's important to consider the long-term implications before deciding.

 Who simplified expenses suit best